How to Protest a Trademark Application

 When should a letter of protest be filed?

-The letter of protest provides an earlier option for challenging trademark applications that have not yet reached approval for publication (i.e., when the mark is published for opposition).
-If the 30-day window for an application has already been scheduled, then a potential challenger might as well wait for the publication period to oppose the mark.
+It is best to file a letter of protest as early as possible, and preferably before a trademark application is approved for publication.
+Once the 30-day opposition window has already been scheduled, then a potential challenger might as well wait for the publication period to oppose the mark.

-While a letter of protest may be filed during the opposition period, the protest letter will be accepted only if the evidence supports a clear error on the part of the USPTO in approving the mark for publication.
+A letter of protest filed during the opposition period will be accepted only if the evidence supports a clear error on the part of the USPTO in approving the mark for publication.
 Any protest letter filed after 30 days from the date of publication will be considered untimely.

-What are the requirements of a letter of protest against a trademark application?
+What are the requirements of a trademark application protest?

 A proper letter of protest must meet the following requirements:

-• include a correspondence address for USPTO to snail mail the protest decision (protest decisions will not be emailed)
+- include a correspondence and email address for USPTO to send the protest decision

-What issues can be raised in a letter of protest
+What issues can be raised in a protest of a trademark application?

 Here’s an exemplary list of appropriate subjects: